 - Several years before they would become famous worldwide for producing War Horse, the Handspring Puppet Company premiered Ubu and the Truth Commission, a retelling of Alfred Jarry's late-19th century Dada work Ubu Roi that changed the titular character from a Villainous Glutton Psychopathic Manchild into a greedy, none-too-bright, and self-interested agent of a South African death squad.

 - Sgt.
 Blisk of the IMC in Titanfall.
 He's a Psycho for Hire who orders his men to open fire on civilian vessels in the first mission of the campaign.
+He would later survive to lead the Quirky Miniboss Squad in the sequel and years later would host a popular bloodsports show.

 - Many of the mercs in Far Cry 2 are Afrikaners and working for either the United Front for Liberation and Labour (UFLL) or the Alliance for Popular Resistance (APR), a pair of differing political sides that are the same even in story.
 The Afrikaners speak Afrikaans and have some pretty funny lines sometimes.